cwi-dis/videoLat/trunk/videoLat/README.txt

 Change Log
 ==========
-1.0: First official release
+1.0.2: Bug fix: calibrations could not be found due to sandboxing 1.0: First official release
 0.90: complete refactoring, new user interface, added audio 0.57: ported to AVFoundation, new zint version